-Madera Community College offers 99 degrees and certificates in a wide array of transfer and career areas.
-We provide a range of student support services, opportunities to explore career options, and a variety of engaging student activities.
+Madera Community College offers 100 degrees and certificates in a wide array of transfer and career areas.
+We provide a range of online and in-person student support services, opportunities to explore career options, and a variety of fun student activities.
 I encourage you to use as many of these resources as possible to get the most out of your college experience.